dothq/lexicon/README.md

 ---

-This service starts a local API used for neural machine translation.
+This service starts a local webserver used for neural machine translation.

 ## 🚀 Awesome Attributes